 A prenatal or pregnancy yoga class is similar to a regular yoga class except it caters towards alleviating the issues many expecting mom experience like tight hips, lower back pain, and shallow breathing.

-Overall, prenatal yoga will give you the space to slow down, which allows you to connect with your baby and better adapt to your body changes.
+Overall, pregnancy yoga will give you the space to slow down, which allows you to connect with your baby and better adapt to your body changes.

-Here are 4 things that make an impactful prenatal yoga class.
+Here are the 4 things that make an impactful pregnancy yoga class.

 Gentle Stretching to Alleviate Tension and Swollen Areas

-Stretching is a given for every yoga class, but for a prenatal yoga class expect to perform stretching poses that focus more on alleviating tight hips, neck, and shoulders.
+Stretching is a given for every yoga class, but for a pregnancy yoga class expect to perform stretching poses that focus more on alleviating tight hips, neck, and shoulders.

 Also expect poses that will release lower back pain and promote blood circulation in your legs and feet, which are areas that tend to get swollen and sore from the changes that are occurring in your body.